Daily Market Pulse — April 29, 2026

 The Bottom Line

-The concerning areas remain Healthcare (weakening to -56 with RSI at 30.5 marking deeply oversold conditions) and Financials (stuck in CHOP at +8 with the death cross at LT -60).
-Healthcare’s -12.6% relative underperformance versus SPY is the worst in the sector universe and suggests structural headwinds beyond normal rotation dynamics.
-The deeply oversold RSI at 30.5 could set up a relief bounce, though the medium-term score at -100 suggests any rally would face significant resistance.
+The one significant area of concern remains Healthcare, which has deteriorated from -56 to -68 with both short-term and medium-term at -100 and RSI at 28.8 marking deeply oversold conditions.
+This sector-specific weakness — with -12.0% relative underperformance versus SPY — suggests structural headwinds beyond normal rotation dynamics.
+The deeply oversold RSI could set up a relief bounce, but the medium-term structure at -100 indicates any rally would likely face resistance.

 This commentary is for informational purposes only and does not constitute investment advice.
 Past performance does not guarantee future results.
 Element Squared and/or its clients may hold positions in the sectors discussed.
 The opinions expressed are as of the date of publication and are subject to change without notice.
+This analysis is based on intraday market data and is subject to change before market close.
 Contact us to discuss how these market dynamics may affect your portfolio.

 ELEMENT SQUARED PRIVATE WEALTH